vdesabou/kafka-docker-playground-docs/docs/playground ec2 open.md

 # playground ec2 open

 👨‍💻 Open an EC2 instance using Visual Studio code

+🔐 Only your current ip address will be allowed to connect

 ## Usage